Combined JD/MA in English and LawCombined Juris Doctor/Master of Arts in English and Law

 - Required ENG6999Y1F Critical Topographies: Theory and Practice of Contemporary Literary Studies in English.
 Students must take this course in the fall term of the second year of their program.

-Link to Faculty of Law Combined Juris Doctor/Master of Arts in English and Law:
+For detailed information about the Faculty of Law Combined Juris Doctor/Master of Arts in English (including requirements):